 Also before you buy, remember that a toilet flange is typically spaced 12” from the finished wall to its center.
 Some newer toilet profiles are larger, and may not fit into that space if you haven’t had a renovation with new flange installation.
 My plumber says that you are safer these days if you have a 13” space.
 Be sure to ask the salesman before you buy if the toilet will fit the standard flange spacing from wall.
 I’ve definitely experienced the plumber’s “mood” when after a renovation; we didn’t leave him enough room to install the larger profile toilet.
 Unfortunately, the customer wasn’t aware of the requirement when they purchased their toilet.

 As for disposal in Toronto and the GTA, toilets are collected with your regular garbage pick-up, as long as the tank is separated from the bowl.
 Probably best to have the work done a day or two before your regular pick-up, so the Handyman can carry it out for you.

-Fixitgary.com offers quality Handyman Service and toilet replacement in Markham, North York, Thornhill, Richmond Hill, Aurora, Newmarket, Stouffville, Uxbridge, Pickering, Ajax, Whitby.
+Fixitgary.com offers quality Handyman Service in Markham, North York, Thornhill, Richmond Hill, Aurora, Newmarket, Stouffville, Uxbridge, Pickering, Ajax, Whitby.